javaplus/PicoProjects/labs/14_adc_photoresistor.md

 Clear the board except for the wires connecting to the power rails.
 Then add the photoresistor with one leg into column 35 and the other leg in column 38.
 Connect the leg of the photoresistor in column 38 to the 3.3v power rail.

-Now connect the leg of the photoresistor in column 35(left leg) to to the pin on the Pico in Column 7, Row I or J (this is our ADC pin).
+Now connect the leg of the photoresistor in column 35(left leg) to the pin on the Pico in Column 7, Row I or J (this is our ADC pin).
 Now connect that same leg of the photoresistor in column 35 to ground with a 10K resistor.

 <details>
 <summary> Want to read why need the 10K resistor, expand this.</summary>